xma711/notebook/machine_learning/model_selection/README.md

 ----------------------

-If the vc dimension is finite, when the sample size goes to infinity, the test and train errors converge to the approximation erroor.
+If the vc dimension is finite, when the sample size goes to infinity, the test and train errors converge to the approximation error.
-Therfore, by extrapolating the training and validation curves we can try to guess the value of the approximation error.
+Therefore, by extrapolating the training and validation curves we can try to guess the value of the approximation error.

 Anyway, if we observer training error low while test error high, it is always good to get more data and plot the learning curve.
-Then we can estimate the approximation error by the intersection of train curven and test curve.
+Then we can estimate the approximation error by the intersection of train curve and test curve.
 Then we can obtain both the approx error and estimation error and act accordingly.

 If we cannot get more data, then chop up the existing data and plot the learning curve still.